SUMMARY OF THE 9th MEETING OF THE SPACE MISSION PLANNING ADVISORY GROUP (SMPAG)

 Agenda was adopted.
-The following agencies and institutions were represented at the meeting (ASI, Austrian Air and Space Agency (ALR), BELSPO, CNES, DLR, ESA, JAXA, KASI, NASA, ROSA, UKSA, UNOOSA).
+The following agencies and institutions were represented at the meeting (ASI, Austrian Research Promotion Agency (FFG), BELSPO, CNES, DLR, ESA, JAXA, KASI, NASA, ROSA, UKSA, UNOOSA).
 Observers for ESO and IAU participated at the meeting.
 Delegations from China and COSPAR also participated as observer delegations.

 2) Status of SMPAG

 The Chair of SMPAG gave an update on the status of SMPAG.
 In advance of the 9th meeting, SMPAG had 16 official members and 4 official observers.
 Before this meeting the SMPAG Chair received official applications by Austria for membership and by ESO for observer status.
 Three other States and one observer indicated their intention to join SMPAG in the future.
 The Chair also informed about the status of meetings of the SMPAG Ad Hoc Working Group on Legal Issues, which was established in 2016, and to date held 3 meetings to prepare its Terms of Reference and to identify work items and their leads.

 SMPAG unanimously voted upon Austria becoming the 17th member of SMPAG.

 SMPAG welcomed ESO as the new observer to SMPAG.

 The SMPAG Chair also informed the Group of the indication by Canada, China and Czechia to apply for membership.

 The COSPAR representative announced the intention to apply as observer and is considering sending a letter of support to SMPAG.
 SMPAG welcomed the option to have letters of support by various entities.

 5) UNOOSA role as secretariat and funding status